Our Staff

 • Read more

-My husband and I have three children, who keep us busy with all their extra-curricular activities.
-In any spare time I have, I enjoy walking our dog, reading and listening to music, and getting into the garden.
+I have three tamariki of my own who keep me busy with their different activities.
+Outside of school, I enjoy walking our dog, reading, listening to music, and catching up with friends.

 Sarndra Wallace